2-Navigating the RStudio Interface

 rectangle1.area <- rectangle1.length * rectangle1.width # Line 3

-We’ll get to different types of variables in the next activity.
+We’ll get to different types of objects in the next activity.

 NEXT STEP: Data Types, Basic Commands and Charting